 What is usually in a cache?

 In its simplest form, a cache always contains a logbook.
-The logbook contains information from the owner of the cache, notes from visitors and can contain much valuable, rewarding, and entertaining information.
+The logbook contains information from the owner of the cache, notes from visitors and can contain valuable, rewarding, and entertaining information.
 In smaller caches, a logsheet may be used.
 Larger caches may contain a logbook and any number of more or less valuable items.
-These items turn the cache into a true treasure hunt.
+These items turn the caches into a true treasure hunt.
 You never know what the owner or other visitors of the cache may have left there for you to enjoy.
 Remember, if you take something, it is only fair for you to leave something in return.
 It is recommended that items in a cache be individually packaged in a clear, zipped plastic bag to protect them from the elements.
 Quite often you may also find a trackable item.
 Groundspeak Trackables come in two types: Groundspeak Travel Bugs®, and official Geocoins.
 A Groundspeak Travel Bug is a trackable tag that you attach to an item, and which travels from cache to cache with the help of people like you.
 Each tag is etched with a unique code which the finder can use to log its travels on this website.
 Every Travel Bug has a goal given by its owner, so if you think you can help it along on its journey feel free to take it with you.
 Geocoins are special trackable coins created by other Geocachers to commemorate special events or as a signature item to leave in caches.
 They function exactly like Travel Bugs and should be moved to another cache unless otherwise specified by their owners.
 The variety of different geocoins is staggering!
 More information about Travel Bugs and Geocoins can be found on the Groundspeak Trackables page.

 What should not be placed in a cache?